-- If you need a Spin Coater for precise/production work, or for coating relatively large substrates (greater than 300 mm), then definitely get a good commercial unit from a company with a document track record ( Chemat Scientific, MTI Corporation and Laurell).
-These units will allow for better control of the coating process, and are more flexible.
+- If you need a Spin Coater for precise/production work, or for coating relatively large substrates (greater than 100 mm), then definitely get a good commercial unit from a company with a document track record ( Chemat Scientific, MTI Corporation and Laurell).
+These units will allow for better control of the coating process and are more flexible.

-- If you need a Spin Coater to establish proof of concept, or for none precision work etc…, then seriously consider buying one of our SCK-300 kits.
-In general, you should only consider building one from scratch if you already have the in-house electronics/machining expertise.
+- If you need a Spin Coater to establish proof of concept, or for none precision work etc…, then consider buying one of our SCK-300 kits.
+In general, you should only consider building one from scratch if you already have the in-house electronics/machining expertise and tools.

-From our analysis, the cost of building your own Spin Coater would be about $180 dollars in parts using readily available R/C and Arduino components, provided you have the in-house expertise.
-If you don’t have such expertise, then the DIY cost can easily be over $1,000.
-Getting low volume custom parts fabricate, and hiring a programmer is expensive.
+From our analysis, the cost of building your own Spin Coater would be about $200 dollars in parts using readily available R/C and Arduino components, provided you have the in-house expertise and tools on hand.
+If you don’t have such expertise, then the DIY cost can easily be over $1,400.
+Getting custom parts fabricated and hiring a programmer is expensive.
 Obviously, this is not worth it, since for an additional $200 – $500, a low-end commercial Spin Coater can be purchased.
 Better yet, for half this cost, we go through the trouble of building one for you, and it’s guaranteed to work.
-We like to think of ourselves as a build service, rather than a Spin Coater supplier.
+We like to think of ourselves as a Build Service, rather than a Spin Coater supplier.